info@winheller.com+49 (0)69 76 75 77 80Mon. - Fri. from 8am to 8pm, Sat. from 8am to 5pm

 If you or your company have an innovative product idea in this area, competent legal advice is required for its implementation.
 This requires not only outstanding legal expertise, but also an in-depth understanding of how Ethereum and blockchain technology work.
 Feel free to contact us!

-Your contact persons for all matters relating to Ethereum, blockchain, smart contracts and the relevant legal and tax issues are
+Our attorneys for all matters relating to Ethereum, blockchain, smart contracts and the relevant legal and tax issues are pleased to help.

 You can easily reach them via e-mail (info@winheller.com) or by telephone (+49 69 76 75 77 80).